ivy00johns/Pwnscription/README.md

 	* `npm run vagrant-up`: Windows - Download the `.pcap` files from your `Pwnagotchi`.
 	* `npm run vagrant-destroy`: Windows - Delete the Vagrant image when you are done.
 * `npm run generate`: Generate the `.hc22000` and `.pmkid` files for `hashcat` to crack based on the `.pcap` files you download.
-* `npm run attacks`: Generate a list of attacks based on the variables listed in the `config.js` file.
-* `npm run scripts`: Generate a list of attack scripts based on the `attacks-list.js` file.
-* `npm run results`: Displays a list of cracked networks in the terminal.
+* `npm run cli`: Run the availabe `npm run` commands as well as building `hashcat` scripts quickly.
 * `npm run passwords`: Generate a custom wordlist containing all combinations of the `WORD_LIST` in the `config.js` file.
 * `npm run combos`: Generate the results of what happens when a `.rule` file is applied to a wordlist file for a better understanding of what `.rule` files do in `hashcat`.
-* `npm run cli`: Run the availabe `npm run` commands as well as building `hashcat` scripts quickly.
+* `npm run results`: Displays a list of cracked networks in the terminal.

 # Table Of Contents
 * [Dependencies](#dependencies)